Configuring PTZ Auto Framing Initial Settings (“Person” mode)

 • [Detection Restart Time]

 Sets the time between when auto tracking starts until it restarts automatically.
 Set to 0 seconds to disable the auto restart function (default value: 0 seconds).
-If you want to switch the tracking target at regular intervals while shooting, rather than tracking only a specific person, you can set a time to stop tracking automatically and then restart automatically.
+If you want to switch the tracking target regularly while shooting, rather than tracking only a specific person, you can set a time interval for automatically restarting tracking to stop the current tracking automatically.

 Note